ngduc/dev-benchmark/README.md

 # dev-benchmark

-Benchmark script to measure performance of usual development tools.
+Benchmark script to measure performance of development tools.

 How does it work?